Reports and Case Studies

 A Tale of Three Practices: How Medical Groups are Improving the Patient Experience ( PDF [ - 507.8 KB] ).
 This evidence brief by Shaller Consulting for the Robert Wood Johnson Foundation's Aligning Forces for Quality program discusses the benefits of measuring and reporting patient experience data for quality improvement in clinical practice.
 The focus of the evidence brief is on demonstrable changes that have been achieved through specific improvement interventions in three medical practices.

 How Two Provider Groups Are Using the CAHPS® Clinician & Group Survey for Quality Improvement ( PDF version - 3.45 MB ) – This issue brief shares the experiences of two provider groups using the 12-Month version of the CAHPS Clinician & Group Survey to improve the delivery of care.
 It summarizes presentations delivered on an AHRQ-sponsored Webcast on October 8, 2013.
 For more information about this Webcast, go to https://cahps.ahrq.gov/news-and-events/events/20131008_cg/webcast_10_08_13_cg.html.

-Case Studies of Quality Improvement Initiatives - In 2007, RAND began releasing a series of case studies of quality improvement initiatives designed to improve patients’ experiences with care.
-The two case studies that are currently available focus on the successful quality improvement efforts of a hospital and a health plan.
+Case Studies of Quality Improvement Initiatives -RAND published two case studies of quality improvement initiatives designed to improve patients’ experiences with care: one for a hospital and the other for a health plan.

 Supplemental Items To Support Improvement in Health Plan Quality - In 2005, the RAND Team developed a set of supplemental items for the CAHPS Health Plan Survey designed to help plans develop and monitor quality improvement efforts in several areas of care.
 This work was done in response to feedback from health plans regarding their need for more actionable items.